Amiens Cathedral: Treasury

 The treasury is located in the apse at the east end of the cathedral, on the southern side near the sacristy.
 The collection of reliquaries and other precious objects was dispersed in 1793 during the Revolution, but gradually some of the treasures were returned, some were recreated, while others were added by other donors.

 Objects of particular interest include the Crown of Paraclet, made in about 1230–1240, which was saved from destruction at the Cistercian monastery of Paraclet, not from Amiens.
 It contains what are said to be relics of the Passion of Christ, set into a gilded and enamelled crown decorated with jewels, pearls and precious stones.
 A fine statue of the Virgin Mary and Child, made of polychrome wood in the 15th century is also found in the treasury.

 Other objects of interest are found in the chapels along the nave and transept.
 The initial impetus for the building of the cathedral came from the installation of the reputed head of John the Baptist on 17 December 1206.
 The head was part of the loot of the Fourth Crusade, which had been diverted from campaigning against the Turks to the sacking of Constantinople, the capital of the Byzantine Empire.
 A sumptuous reliquary, with the face of the Saint, was made to house the skull.
-Although the skull and original reliquary were lost during the Revolution, a 19th-century replica was made and is displayed on the north aisle.
+The original reliquary was lost during the Revolution but the skull and its medieval rock cristal shrine were preserved, being hidden by the mayor of Amiens, Louis-Alexandre Lescouvé.
+In 1876 a new reliquary was made by Placide Poussielgue-Rusand as a copy of the lost original (the aspect of which was known thanks to a 1665 engraving) and is displayed on the north aisle.